 How many Intake staff are employed at ChildLine?

-ChildLine generally is expected to operate with 38 caseworkers and 6 supervisors.
-However, ChildLine routinely operates with fewer caseworkers than authorized as a result of staff turnover and extended vacancies.
+Prior to 2014, ChildLine's Intake Unit was generally expected to operate with 38 caseworkers and 6 supervisors.
+However, ChildLine has routinely operated with fewer caseworkers than authorized as a result of staff turnover and extended vacancies.